haljin/exgencode/README.md

 end
 ```

 Please note that the total size of your PDU must be in full bytes, that is its total size in bits must be divisible by 8.
-Otherwise, encoding of such PDUs fails as of Elixir 1.6.0.

 ### Pdu Protocol